artcompiler/coronaviris/README.md

 # coronaviris
-A project for tracking the spread of COVID-19
+A project for creating COVID-19 charts

 ## Steps include